ren-tu/coursera-practical-ml-project/README.md

-# Coursera Practical Machine Learning Project
+## Coursera Practical Machine Learning Project
-Coursera Practical Machine Learning Project: Prediction on Exercise Data
+Coursera Practical Machine Learning Project: Prediction on Exercise Data Ren Tu

-Ren Tu

 5/16/2020

+# Repository Files:
+HTML assignment report: HTML_report.md
+RMD assignment code: coursera_practical_ml_project.Rmd

-Executive Summary
+# Executive Summary

 This project draws from the fitness tracker data on six people doing exercises in 5 different ways.
 The goal is to create a classification model to predict the type of exercise done.